lucaswinther/Enviroment-CatApi/README.md

 # Enviroment-CatApi

-## Aplication
+## Application
-This aplication is utilized to get data from https://thecatapi.com/.
+This application is utilized to get data from https://thecatapi.com/.

 ## Requirements